 1. Opt for a private Iceland tour

-I am of course a little biased since I run an immersive travel company, Hidden Iceland, that specializes in these kinds of trips, but to be honest Iceland is far bigger than it seems (around the same size as England).
+I am of course a little biased since I run an immersive travel company, Hidden Iceland, that specializes in Iceland trips, but to be honest, Iceland is far bigger than it seems.
+(It’s around the same size as England).

 The Golden Circle, along with the Blue Lagoon, are the busiest area for tourists.
 Both for good reason, as these sites are unbelievable.
-Erupting geysers, crashing waterfalls and shifting tectonic plates.
-That doesn’t mean the Golden Circle in Iceland is too busy though.
+Here visitors can see erupting geysers, crashing waterfalls, and shifting tectonic plates.
+That doesn’t mean the Golden Circle in Iceland is too crowded.

-Our little company does the whole ‘circle’ in reverse to avoid the worst of the big bus company routes.
-Instead of queuing to get into the Blue Lagoon we take a dip in the Secret Lagoon just as it opens in the morning.
+Our little company does the whole ‘circle’ in reverse to avoid the big bus company routes.
+Instead of queuing to get into the Blue Lagoon, we take a dip in the Secret Lagoon just as it opens in the morning.

 Many tourists make the mistake of trying to travel all the way to the Jokulsarlon Glacier Lagoon in one day from Reykjavik.
 That’s 750 kilometers round trip.
 That just isn’t a good idea with kids.
 Not a good idea for any age in all honesty.

 I suggest breaking up the drive with multiple stops and including some action.
-On our 2 day trip to the Jokulsarlon glacier lagoon we include strolling along the Reynisfjara Black Sand Beach, walking along the Fjaðrárgljúfur gorge (made famous by Justin Bieber), and sneaking behind the Seljalandsfoss waterfall all the while making our way to the Black Diamond Beach and the Glacier Lagoon.
-The following day as we drive home we spend half of the day hiking on a moving glacier, suitable for 10 years and up.
-If you have very little ones then other fun activities can easy being swapped in if you opt for a private adventure.
+On our two day trip to the Jokulsarlon glacier lagoon we include strolling along the Reynisfjara Black Sand Beach, walking along the Fjaðrárgljúfur gorge (made famous by Justin Bieber), and sneaking behind the Seljalandsfoss waterfall, all the while making our way to the Black Diamond Beach and the Glacier Lagoon.
+This is perfect for adventurous families.

 3. Where to stay in Iceland with kids

-If you visiting Iceland in winter (November to March) you will find two main activities that are great for families: hunting for the Northern Lights in secluded areas of the country and discovering winter ice caves.
+If you visit Iceland in winter (November to March) you will find two main activities that are great for families: hunting for the Northern Lights in secluded areas of the country and discovering winter ice caves.

 Travel to Iceland in the shoulder season can be amazing (April/May/September/October).
 These months have the benefit of being almost as warm as the summer but being a lot quieter.
 April and early May are especially great for finding moments of solitude in otherwise busy attractions.

-My passion for science, the outdoors, nature, glaciers and volcanoes has led me to study and write about many aspects of my adopted home, Iceland.
+My passion for science, the outdoors, nature, glaciers, and volcanoes has led me to study and write about many aspects of my adopted home, Iceland.
 I’m most at home walking on glaciers with families who are ready for an adventure and a learning experience.
 If you would like to us to help you plan you perfect trip to Iceland please click here and we can help you find the best of Iceland.